Goutte/quadsphere_lattice/README.md

 ------------

-This library has no special dependencies, and should work with both python 2.7 (and above), and 3.4 (and above).
+This library has no special dependencies, and should work from python 2.6 to python 3.6.

 You will need the python package `unittest` to run the test suite.